 The arrival of Marco Rubio (US Secretary of State) is a feather in the cap for the Swedish government, says Magnus Christiansson, researcher at the Swedish National Defense University (FHS).

-The Ukraine issue is absolutely central, and it will be symbolically important.
-Here we know that there are already dividing lines in the NATO circle, and the US is more withdrawn.
+The Ukraine issue is absolutely central and it will be symbolically important.
+We already know there are dividing lines within NATO and that the US is more withdrawn.
 Then we also have a new government in Hungary, which may open things up a bit, says Rikard Bengtsson, associate professor of political science at Lund University.

 Lack of consensus

-According to Bengtsson, the willingness to invest varies, and there is also no consensus when it comes to what is included in defense-related investments.
+According to Bengtsson, the willingness to invest differs, and there is also no consensus when it comes to what is included in defense-related investments.

 It could be infrastructure, but it could also be healthcare and so on.
 It is no coincidence that they could not make it concrete in The Hague.
 It reflects that the countries have slightly different priorities, he says.